-Law students and other members of the Notre Dame or South Bend communities may, with proper identification, borrow library materials for a specified time.
+Law students and other members of the Notre Dame and South Bend communities may, with proper identification, borrow library materials for a specified time.
 To determine if an item circulates, check with a Circulation Desk attendant.
-All items checked out are subject to recall if needed by another user.
+All items checked out are subject to recall if needed by another user or for course reserve.

 The law library has an assortment of DVDs related to legal education, as well as a collection of popular movies with legal themes.
 Use Encore to find these holdings, then ask a Circulation Desk attendant to obtain specific titles.

 There are three elevators for those using the library.
 Press “2” on Elevator B adjacent to the Biolchini Hall of Law Chapel to arrive at the library entrance.
 Use Elevator C next to the Circulation Desk or Elevator D at the north end of each library floor (near the men’s restroom) to move from floor to floor.

 Generally, food is not allowed in the library; however, light, pre-packaged snacks that are not damaging to the collection or distracting to others are permitted.
 Beverages in bottles that can be re-closed (screw-top) or other containers with lids are permitted.